Aviator Fund Question and Answer

 A10: We appreciate any amount you are able to contribute each year.
 Since this is an annual fund, we strongly encourage you to think about pledging the same amount or more on an annual basis.
 However, we know that in any given year there may be a set of circumstances that prohibit your ability to give at your current level.
 We understand this and look forward to the level of annual support you are comfortable with.

-Q11: How can you guarantee that all kids will receive benefits from the Eagle Fund?
+Q11: How can you guarantee that all kids will receive benefits from the Aviator Fund?

 A11: All Lowry students will benefit from the Aviator Fund; however, each child will not receive the same benefits.